Real Stories Written by Real Tech Professionals

 Rahul Agarwal is a senior data scientist with WalmartLabs.

-Nick Babich is a UX architect and writer who's passionate about user experience.
-He has more than 15 years of experience in the field of product design.
-He took an active role as a UX practitioner in developing dozens of mobile apps and websites.
-Nick is also passionate about psychology and cinema.
+Nick Babich is a UX architect and writer with more than 15 years of experience in the field of product design.

 Deborah Bone is a partner at Riley Safer Holmes & Cancila LLP.
 Bone counsels clients on a broad range of regulatory issues, including data privacy matters.